 To counter the officer's testimony, the best tact is usually to provide an innocuous explanation for the officer's observations rather than directly dispute what the officer observed.
 For example, allergies and certain medical conditions can cause bloodshot eyes.
 And a disability or an injury might explain less-than-perfect FST performance.
 Of course, for some observations (like the odor of alcohol), there may not be an innocent explanation.

 In some cases, an officer might wrongly assume a driver's odd behavior is related to drug or alcohol use.
 For instance, mental illness can be difficult to distinguish from intoxication.
 If there are no test results showing an amount of alcohol or drugs in the driver's system sufficient to cause impairment, the driver might be able to persuade the jury that the apparent intoxication was actually related to something other than drugs or alcohol.

-Having a prescription for a drug or medication generally won’t get you off the hook for a DUI.
-However, some states allow a limited defense for drivers who can show they took a prescription medication as prescribed by their doctor.
-(Read more about how legal drug use can lead to a DUI conviction.)
+Having a prescription for a drug or medication generally won't get you off the hook for a DUI.
+However, some states, like Minnesota, allow a limited defense for drivers who can show they took a prescription medication as prescribed by their doctor.

 DUI laws vary by state, and the facts of each case are different.
 So, to find out if you have any viable defenses, it's always a good idea to get in contact with a knowledgeable DUI attorney in your area.
 A qualified lawyer can tell you how the law applies to the facts of your case.